chanomon/learn-cicd-starter/README.md

 You do *not* need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!
 Elizandro's version of Boot.dev's Notely app.

+- Run go fmt ./... in the root of your project.
+You should see the code get formatted properly.